 It can also be useful to check feedback on the seller for insights on how other customers found the service.

-If someone hasn’t read the book, used the product, or visited the location, then why are they reviewing it?
+If someone hasn’t read the book, used the product, or visited the location, why are they reviewing it?

 Most people would wait to try something before recommending it or dissuading other people from buying it too.